Why we can’t agree on South Africa

 Anger is something we read and heard a lot about during our 3 months.
 A facebook posting by a Durban real estate agent calling blacks ‘monkeys’ made a big splash.
 An opposition party leader wrote this piece entitled “Why do white people despise blacks?” in the country’s 2nd largest newspaper.
 Even our (Canada’s) Globe and Mail had an article on increased racial concerns in South Africa.

-But if there is one thing that seems to unite most South Africans it is their hate for President Jacob Zuma.
-They’ll point to his greed, excesses, cronyism, and divisive politics.
-He is everything Nelson Mandela was not.
 I read a great article in British Airways Business Life Magazine when flying back to Europe which detailed how astute Mandela was in bringing black and white together.
 He might, deep down, have had personal bitterness towards whites for the way he was treated for over 30 years – but if he did he never let it show as president.
 He knew that the country needed the whites and put the country before himself.
-That’s not the case with Zuma.
+That sense, the need for unity, seems to have been forgotten.

 .